Homemade Asian Stir Fry Sauce

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-We also use this sauce as a marinade in recipes like Veggie Kabobs.
+We also use this sauce as a marinade for tofu and in recipes like these veggie kabobs.
 When using it as a marinade, you’ll want to leave out the thickener during the marinating process.

 It used to be such a waste with the marinades we used with meat that had to be thrown out after the marination process because of being in contact with raw meat.